-Walk a Mile in Her Shoes.
+- Priceless Film and discussion on Human Trafficking hosted by the Stanislaus Family Justice Center, January 2018. - Walk a Mile in Her Shoes.
 National Event hosted locally by the Haven Center of Stanislaus.
 The International Men's March to Stop Rape, Sexual Assault and Gender Violence.
-A Walk a Mile in Her Shoes® Event is a playful opportunity for men to

-- raise awareness in their community about the serious causes, effects, and remediation to men's sexualized violence against women, April 2017. - Aubrie & Daisy.
-A film and discussion on the ripple effect a sexual assault has on people in a community.
-Hosted by Stanislaus Family Justice Center, April 2017. - Love Is Louder (Columbia).
+A Walk a Mile in Her Shoes® Event is a playful opportunity for men to raise awareness in their community about the serious causes, effects, and remediation to men's sexualized violence against women, April 2018. - Light of the Moon.
+A Film and Panel Discussion about the impact of sexual assault and regaining intimacy and control in one's life.
+April 2018 - Love Is Louder (Columbia).
 Students and staff given an opportunity to make a video statement in support of the Love is Louder Campaign critical message that love and support is more powerful than the external and internal voices that bring us down, cause us pain, and make us feel hopeless.